zvz23/EncryptionCLI/README.md

 --key   no. of steps every characater moves

---alg   specifiy what algorithm to use (SHIFT or UNICODE)
+--alg   specifiy what algorithm to use (SHIFT, UNICODE, UNISHIFT)

 --in    location of the file instead of --data